dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

   metaphysics and dialectical argumentation
   - the marxist dialectic's utility, in the context of sociopolitical reform, is in overturning an existing order or establishing a new one.
-In the same context, the hegelian dialectic's utility is in
+In the same context, the hegelian dialectic's utility is in...
   - supporting argument?

 #### What If I Told You: The Frozen Flame is the Answer